After offering a selection of diving watches for summer 2018, it was only natural not to abandon dress watches any longer.

 - Overall a very nice and unpretentious watch

-- Presence of a power reserve which is a small bonus and which allows you to avoid having a dial that is too empty
+- Presence of a power reserve which is a small bonus and which allows to avoid having a dial that is too empty

 - Painted blue hands that contrast nicely with the white dial